google/eng-practices/README.md

-# Google Engineering Practices Documentation
+# Google's Engineering Practices Documentation

 Google has many generalized engineering practices that cover all languages and all projects.
 These documents represent our collective experience of various